 It's a lot of money, but the XC40 does seem to offer a lot.
 For starters, it is really fast.
 Its two motors produce 402bhp, which is more than a Porsche 911.
 In fact, each of those two motors is more powerful than the top-of-the-range petrol engine in the XC40 line up.

 If you don’t use too much of that performance when driving the official figures suggest you’ll be able to travel about 250 miles before needing a charge.
 When you finally do need to plug in, it’ll accept one of the new 150kW rapid chargers, allowing you to get to 80% capacity in about 40 minutes.

 It’s not the only interesting technology in the XC40.
-It will be the first car to feature Volvo’s new infotainment system which is powered by Google’s Android operating system.
-It’s supposed to have the best voice recognition of any car and, just like Teslas, it will get updates over the airwaves so it can have the latest apps and software.
+It's the first car to feature Volvo’s new infotainment system which is powered by Google’s Android operating system.
+It has the best voice recognition of any car and, just like Teslas, it will get updates over the airwaves so it can have the latest apps and software.
 You wake up one morning and your car will have upgraded itself.

 The rest of the car is pretty much standard XC40, which means it’s got a lovely interior, and although the boot is a bit smaller than the non-electric version, you do get an extra 31 litre compartment under the bonnet to store your charge cables.